-Easter is over!
+,Easter is over!
 If you are anything like me I'm sure you ate your share of chocolate and other goodies too.
 I wanted to find a recipe that would comfort the overindulgent stomach and please the palate as well.
 Enter Rose Hips Tea.

 Well, kind of by accident, really!
 A recent trip to my local organic market convinced me to give rose hips tea a try.
-You see I was actually looking for dried rose buds for some photography work I needed to do.
-While I was filling my bag, the sales girl told me I should also get rose hips.
+You see I was looking for dried rose buds for some photography work.
+While I was picking out items, the sales girl told me I should try rose hips.
 "Why?"
 I asked.
 "Oh it makes great tea" she said with a smile.
 She pointed to the bin.
 The dried, dark, and wrinkly little buds looked kind of funny.
 She spotted my look of uncertainty right away.
 She proceeded to tell me all about the health benefits of rose hips.
 I decided to follow her advice.
-As soon as I got home I brewed a cup.
+I brewed a cup at home.
 Yum!
 I had to make more.
 My husband loved it and so did my son.
 I returned to the store the following week to get more rose hips.

 Well, the taste is slightly tart with floral undertones.
 It is not a citric tartness, more like a floral tartness if that makes any sense to you.
 To sweeten it you can use a little sugar or honey.
 Little sugar cubes work great, and they are sort of fancy too.
 The color is akin to that of caramel.

 Roses are also mentioned in Homer's epic poem The Iliad.
 The body of Hector, the mighty warrior, was anointed with rose oil (attar).
 Roses were grown during the Middle Ages in monasteries, mostly for medicinal purposes.
 There are also recipes from this period where rose hips are used to make a fruit preserve. of sorts.
 The process of making these preserves is similar to that of making any fruit preserve/jam today.
 I will definitely need to try this.
 By the way did you know that the rose is the national flower of the US?

 - Place a tea ball containing the dried rose hips into a 16 oz.
 Mason jar.
 Pour the boiling water over it.
 Quickly cap the jar and allow to steep for about 3-5 minutes.